Finishing a Shirt With Binding

 - Next, you will mark quarter points on the binding (mark at one edge only) and the neckline.

-• Line up the raw edge of the binding to the raw edge of the neckline.
+• Then line up the raw edge of the binding to the raw edge of the neckline.
 Make sure to place the right side of the binding facing the wrong side of the bodice, match the quarter point.

-- Sew together while slightly stretching the binding using zigzag or stretch stitch at 3/8 seam allowance.
+- After that, sew together while slightly stretching the binding using zigzag or stretch stitch at 3/8 seam allowance.

 - Now fold the edge of the binding to edge of the neckline.